Taiwolawal/Prometheus-and-Grafana/README.md

 ![image](https://github.com/Taiwolawal/Prometheus-and-Grafana/assets/50557587/efcacc39-bbc9-41b5-a5d1-cf4e2a183a01)

-We have recently completed Kubernetes-level monitoring.
+We just completed Kubernetes-level monitoring.
 Now, we are turning our attention to monitoring Redis, a third-party application within our microservices.
 To achieve this, we are utilizing an exporter that fetches metric data from the service and transforms the service-specific metrics into a format understandable by Prometheus.
 This exporter exposes the translated metrics through the `/metrics` endpoint.
 To ensure Prometheus is aware of this new exporter, we will deploy a ServiceMonitor, a custom Kubernetes resource designed for this purpose.

 Deploy redis exporter, ensure you set servicemonitor to true and specify the redis service name in the helms value